3.5 Exercises

 Reshaping vs. reducing data

-Discuss the main dplyr functions in terms of reshaping and reducing data (as introduced in Section 3.1.1).
+The essential dplyr functions perform data transformation tasks.
+Discuss the specific purpose of each function in terms of reshaping or reducing data (as introduced in Section 3.1.1).

 3.5.2 Exercise 2